Kovo/LowCalPHP/README.md

-# LowCal PHP
+# LowCalPHP

-LowCal PHP is a microframework built for PHP 7.1+.
+LowCalPHP is a microframework built for PHP 7.3+.

   - Lightweight (small memory footprint)
   - Easy to use (get a web app up and running in under 2 minutes)